bagisto/bagisto-docs/translation_on_locale.md

 **Translation For Admin View**

-You need to specify the locale in config/app.php file of root as shown in screenshot, replace 'en' with your locale code.
+You need to specify the locale in config/app.php file of the root as shown in the screenshot, replace 'en' with your locale code.

 ![locale-setup](assets/images/Bagisto_Docs_Images/user-guide/locale-setup.png){: .screenshot-dimension .center}